 You might not ever think about car-rental reimbursement coverage.
 That is, until you are in an accident and you don’t have a ride to work tomorrow because your car has been towed to the shop.
 And then maybe you find out that you won’t have a ride for the next three weeks.
 Various scenarios may run through your head, like finding a bus or train route that will get you where you need to go, hitching a ride from the neighbor or calling in some favors from friends.
 But chances are, you will end up renting a car.
 If you don’t have car-rental reimbursement coverage on your auto insurance policy, you will be taking on the entire cost yourself.

 This may be a worst-case scenario, but it all depends on your policy.
-Although the basic policy form written by ISO (Insurance Services Office) provides for $20 per day rental coverage for one month following a covered auto claim, insurance companies are not required by law to match this standardized wording in the policy form.
+Although many basic policy forms provide for $20 per day rental coverage for one month following a covered auto claim, insurance companies are not required by law to match this standardized wording in the policy form.
 Some companies choose not to provide any rental-reimbursement coverage at all, unless it is specified explicitly in the policy.

 However, a number of insurance companies do include an automatic $20 per day rental-reimbursement coverage in their auto policies.
 Additionally, many people choose to buy more coverage, as $20 per day may not be enough to offset the cost of a vehicle large enough to meet a family’s needs.
 When you take taxes and fees into consideration, as well as the likely need to rent a vehicle larger than a roller skate, daily rental charges can really add up.